 Manual bad block replacement is a separate option.
 This option allows you to identify specific bad blocks to be replaced.
 In addition, you can identify the blocks in Bytes From Index (BFI) format or in LBN format.
 Using BFI format eliminates the calculation required for LBN.
-This is most often useful in replacing blocks identified as bad in the manufacturer's defect list.
+This is most often useful in replacing blocks identified as bad in the manufacturer's defect list when that list no longer exists on the drive.